humdrum-tools/humdrum-documentation/guide/ch14/index.md

 In the general case, **humsed /\.../d** is preferable to **grep -v**.
 Remember that <span class="tool">humsed</span> only manipulates Humdrum data records; it never touches comments or interpretations.
+The
-The **grep** command has no such restriction.
-Consider, for example, the following command to eliminate grace notes (acciaccaturas) from a `**kern`-format file.
+<span class="unix">grep</span> command has no such restriction.
+Consider, for example, the
+following command to eliminate grace notes (acciaccaturas) from a `**kern`-format file.